Menstrual Cycle 101: Everything You Need to Know About Your Cycle-image

 For most people, this phase lasts around 10-16 days, ending mid-cycle, around ovulation. (although this can vary from cycle to cycle and person to person).
 Changes to the length of your follicular phase are usually the main reason why your cycle length may vary from month to month.

-During the follicular phase, a selection of immature eggs in one of your ovaries begins to mature.
-One egg will reach full maturation and be prepped for release during ovulation.
+During the follicular phase, a few immature eggs in one of your ovaries are selected and begin to mature.

-The follicular phase kicks off when gonadotrophin-releasing hormone (GnRH) is secreted from your brain, which promotes the release of follicle-stimulating hormone (FSH).
+The follicular phase kicks off when gonadotrophin-releasing hormone (GnRH) is made from your brain, which promotes the release of follicle-stimulating hormone (FSH).

 FSH stimulates your follicles—little sacs in your ovaries containing immature eggs, and a few selected follicles will begin to grow and mature.
-As these follicles grow, they secrete oestrogen—the main female sex hormone.
+As these follicles grow, they make oestrogen—the main female sex hormone.

 However, not all of the follicles make it.
 Only one follicle will be picked as the chosen one for that month and the others will stop maturing.
 This chosen one is called the dominant follicle and will be prepped for release during ovulation.